tlswg/tls13-spec/draft-ietf-tls-tls13.md

 alert message and close the connection.

-Note that earlier versions of TLS did not clearly specify the record layer version number value in all cases (TLSPlaintext.record_version).
+Note that earlier versions of TLS did not clearly specify the record layer version number value in all cases (TLSPlaintext.legacy_record_version).
 Servers will receive various TLS 1.x versions in this field, however its value MUST always be ignored.